 Given the weight of credit usage in a FICO score, poor credit scores will improve as long as progress is made on debt.
 If you’re barely keeping pace with several high balances and trying to find a solution while increasing your score in the process, then it’s worth looking into debt consolidation options.
 Entrepreneur and financial thought leader, Andrew Housser, is the CEO of Freedom Financial Network, which works with debtors to organize their balances and create an action plan to get out of debt.

 If your situation isn’t as dire, but in need of repair, the important thing to focus on is practicing healthy account behavior.
 This includes making payments on time and not using too much of your overall credit limit, but also involves not opening too many accounts at a time or attempting to close unused cards to manipulate your score.
 After all, these accounts—closed or not—will stay on credit reports for several more years.
+Using a site like creditsesame can help you find out the information you need.

 This doesn’t mean you should freeze all activity, however.
 Opening a new account and maintaining responsible behavior can accelerate credit-building.